Get A Quote

 An AUP report usually consists of the following:

-• Description of agreed procedures
+• Description of the agreed procedures

 • Detailed factual findings

-• Statement clarifying no opinion or assurance
+• A statement clarifying that no opinion or assurance is being provided

-• Limitations on report usage
+• Limitations on how the report may be used

 Standards Governing Agreed-Upon Procedures

-2. AT-C Section 215 (formerly AT Section 201) in the U.S.A: Is part of the AICPA attestation standards framework that governs AUP engagements.
+2. AT-C Section 215 (formerly AT Section 201) in the U.S.A.: Part of the AICPA’s attestation standards framework, governing AUP engagements for U.S. practitioners.

 Agreed-Upon Procedures vs Audit vs Review